 A dead character has a peaceful expression.
 Sometimes noble and dignified as well.

-- That scene has inspired countless homage, from the tearjerkingly straight such as Kamina to the ones played for laughs such as Animate Tenchou.
+- Tomorrow's Joe: After dying, Joe seems to be peaceful, knowing that his final fight was the best of his career.
+That scene has inspired countless homage, from the tearjerkingly straight such as Kamina to the ones played for laughs such as Animate Tenchou.

-- Evoked in Billionaire Birthday Blues, Yone closed the deceased Reika's eyes to at least eases her pain.
-Girl maybe a Rich Bitch but, human being is still human being.
+- Case Closed: Evoked in Billionaire Birthday Blues''.
+Yone closed the deceased Reika's eyes to at least ease her pain.
+Girl may be a Rich Bitch but, a human being is still a human being.

 - Grimmer in Monster, upon finally feeling emotion.

-- Buccanneer, King Bradley, and Hohenheim all go out like this as Fullmetal Alchemist finally comes to a close.
+- Fullmetal Alchemist: Buccanneer, King Bradley, and Hohenheim all go out like this as the series finally comes to a close.
 All three are smiling and lying on the ground very calmly and serenely.

 - One Piece seems to say that anyone with the Will of D tend to go out like this.
-Look at Ace and his parents all smiling and at peace.
+Look at Ace and his parents all smiling and at peace at their deaths.

-- Togame in Katanagatari after her Dying Declaration of Love.
+- Katanagatari: Togame after her Dying Declaration of Love.

-- In Umineko no Naku Koro ni, Maria is found this way in the fourth arc.
+- In Umineko: When They Cry, Maria is found this way in the fourth arc.
 Battler notes that the murderer apparently went out of their way to make her look that way, and it actually looks pretty squicky, since she's lying so peacefully in the lap of her mother, whose face was half-blown off, surrounded by adults whose faces were half-blown off.

-- In Naruto, Chiyo's brother Ebizo laments that she's not pretending to be dead, but notes how peaceful she looks.
+- Chiyo's brother Ebizo laments that she's not pretending to be dead, but notes how peaceful she looks.

 - Nuriko of Fushigi Yuugi dies smiling.
 Another Suzaku warrior even comments how peaceful and beautiful he looks in death.